Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsecs.md

 Description

-: Monitor the observability of a [AWS CloudWatch services](https://aws.amazon.com/cloudwatch/).
+: Monitor the observability of a [AWS ECS services](https://aws.amazon.com/ecs/).

 Name